GoMining token (GMT) Market Capitalization Achieves $64.03 Million

-GoMining token (GMT) traded flat against the dollar during the 1-day period ending at 19:00 PM ET on April 2nd.
-One GoMining token coin can currently be purchased for $0.44 or 0.00000702 BTC on popular exchanges.
-In the last seven days, GoMining token has traded flat against the dollar.
-GoMining token has a total market capitalization of $64.03 million and approximately $2.05 million worth of GoMining token was traded on exchanges in the last 24 hours.
+GoMining token (GMT) traded flat against the US dollar during the 1-day period ending at 14:00 PM E.T. on April 4th.
+In the last week, GoMining token has traded flat against the US dollar.
+GoMining token has a total market cap of $64.03 million and $2.05 million worth of GoMining token was traded on exchanges in the last 24 hours.
+One GoMining token coin can now be purchased for approximately $0.44 or 0.00000702 BTC on major cryptocurrency exchanges.

 - Crypto.com Coin (CRO) traded up 5% against the dollar and now trades at $0.41 or 0.00001075 BTC.